Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

-This privacy notice tells you how we, Flagship Housing Group Limited, will collect and use your personal information to enable us to provide affordable housing, shared ownership, private lettings, student and direct sale accommodation and associated services.
+This privacy notice tells you how we, Flagship Group, will collect and use your personal information to enable us to provide affordable housing, shared ownership, private lettings, student and direct sale accommodation and associated services.

-Why does Flagship Group need to collect and store personal information?
+Why do Flagship Group need to collect and store personal information?

-Flagship processes personal information for the following purposes:
+Flagship Group process personal information for the following purposes:

 We are committed to ensuring that the information we collect, and use is appropriate for these purposes and does not constitute an invasion of your privacy.